LiuTingWed/SAM-Not-Perfect/README.md

 ## Datasets

-The dataset download links used in our work are provided below.
+The download links of the dataset involved in our work are provided below.

 DUTS | COME15K | VT1000 | DIS | COD10K | SBU | CDS2K | ColonDB
  :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: